panjf2000/ants/README.md

 ```

 ## Customize limited pool
-`ants` also supports customizing limited pool.
-You can use the `NewPool` method to create a pool with the given capacity, as following:
+`ants` also supports customizing the capacity of pool.
+You can call the `NewPool` function to instantiate a pool with a given capacity, as following:

 ``` go
 // Set 10000 the size of goroutine pool